2024

 5 Best HR Skills You Need to Know

-Whether you’re a seasoned HR professional or an intern, your HR skills such as communication skills, employee relationships, decision-making, performance management, and organizational skills need to be sharp.
+Whether you’re a seasoned HR professional, such as an HR manager or a starting intern, your HR skills, such as communication skills, employee relationships, decision-making, performance management, and organizational skills, must be sharp.

 But it’s easier said than done.
-It’s one thing to list a specific skill set and a whole other bag when putting the know-how into practice.
+It’s one thing to list a specific skill set, and it’s another ball game when putting the know-how into practice.

-To learn more via video, watch below or skip ahead to continue reading.
+To learn more via video, watch the video below or skip ahead to continue reading.

 Everybody can fire somebody, but only a great communicator can make the process go well for both sides.